Duchy of Estonia (1219–1346): Danish conquest

 During the Livonian crusade in 1218, Pope Honorius III gave Valdemar II a free hand to annex as much land as he could conquer in Estonia.
 Besides, Albert of Riga, the leader of the Teutonic crusaders fighting the Estonians from the south, visited the king and asked him to attack the Estonians from the north.

 In 1219, Valdemar gathered his fleet, joined forces with the navy led by prince Wizlav of Rügen, and landed on the northern coast of Estonia in the Lindanise (now Tallinn) harbor in the Estonian province of Revala.
 According to the legend, the national flag of Denmark Dannebrog was born at this time, falling from the sky during a critical moment in the fight and helping the Danes to win the Battle of Lindanise against the Estonians.
-The date of the battle, June 15, is to this day celebrated as Valdemarsdag (the national "flag day") in Denmark.
+The date of the battle, 15 June, is to this day celebrated as Valdemarsdag (the national "flag day") in Denmark.

 The order of Livonian Brothers of the Sword had conquered southern Estonia whilst Denmark had taken the North, and the two agreed to divide Estonia but quarreled over the exact borders.
-In 1220 the King of Denmark gave up his claim on the southern Estonian provinces of Sakala and Ugaunia, which had already been conquered by Brothers of the Sword.
+In 1220, the King of Denmark gave up his claim on the southern Estonian provinces of Sakala and Ugaunia, which had already been conquered by Brothers of the Sword.
 Bishop Albert ceded to Denmark the Estonian provinces of Harria, Vironia and Jerwia.

-In 1227 the Livonian Brothers of the Sword conquered all Danish territories in Northern Estonia.
+In 1227, the Livonian Brothers of the Sword conquered all Danish territories in northern Estonia.
 After their defeat in the Battle of Saule, the surviving members of the order merged into the Teutonic Order of Prussia in 1237.
-On June 7, 1238, the Teutonic Order concluded the Treaty of Stensby at a royal fortress in the south of Zealand with the Danish king, Valdemar II.
+On 7 June 1238 the Teutonic Order concluded the Treaty of Stensby at a royal fortress in the south of Zealand with the Danish king, Valdemar II.
 Under the treaty, Jerwia stayed part of the Ordenstaat, while Harria and Vironia were ceded back to King of Denmark as his direct dominion, the Duchy of Estonia.
 The first Duke of Estonia had been appointed by Valdemar II in 1220, and the title was now resumed by the kings of Denmark starting in 1269.

-Due to its status as the king's personal possession, the Duchy of Estonia was included in a nationwide Danish taxation list Liber Census Daniæ (Valdemar Sejrs Jordebog) (1220–41), an important geographic and historic document.
+Due to its status as the king's personal dominion, the Duchy of Estonia was included in a nationwide Danish taxation list Liber Census Daniæ (Valdemar Sejrs Jordebog) (1220–41), an important geographic and historic document.
 The list contains about 500 Estonian place names and the names of 114 local vassals.